 All kidding aside, the Supreme Court has moved very deliberately, and very thoughtfully, on same-sex marriage.
 It dodged an opportunity two years ago to issue a nationwide ruling in the case challenging Proposition 8 in California, allowing the issue to percolate in the lower courts to the extent that most states, even conservative ones, have had time to warm to the idea.
 The Republic, in other words, is likely to survive.

 Attorney David Boyle has gained notoriety in the past for previous briefs in same-sex marriage cases.
 But his most recent filing on behalf of Dawn Stefanowicz and Denise Shick, adults who were raised by a gay man and a transgender man respectively, may have reached a new level of absurdity.
-Attorney David Boyle has gained notoriety for briefs in the past but his most recent filing may have reached a new level of absurdity.

 For starters, it is not a brief at all.
 Boyle presents no legal arguments, only personal statements written by each of the amicus parties.
 Stefanowicz, a public spokesperson for anti-gay causes, begins by offering the Supreme Court “some information about me as media guest,” including how to reach her to book an interview.